3mdeb/news-and-ideas/_posts/2017-12-05-ssh-reverse-tunnel-for-pxe-nfs-and-dhcp-setup-on-qubesos.md

 Probably more will be available overtime.

-<h2>QubesOS ssh reverse tunnel and port forwarding</h2>
+<h2>Qubes OS ssh reverse tunnel and port forwarding</h2>

 I had to resolve that problem just because of my lack of deep understanding of
-<code>iptables</code> and ability to reconfigure QubesOS sys-net routing to handle that
+<code>iptables</code> and ability to reconfigure Qubes OS sys-net routing to handle that
 case.
 On the other hand below exercise was very engaging and for sure this solution can be used in some situations in future.